 What she said – “It’s frustrating your job doesn’t make enough money for our family.
 I’m constantly thinking about cutting costs, and it’s stressing me out.
 What can be done to change this?
 Help me to understand why this is happening.”

 What he might have heard, judging by the look on his face – “You aren’t enough.”

 Now, even though she was sharing her heart, the way she went about it wasn’t the best.
 What she could have said was…

 “I so appreciate you going to work everyday and providing for our family.
 I’m a little nervous about our finances, though, because we aren’t quite making ends meet—is there anything we can do about that?”

 Sometimes, in relationships, we unintentionally hurt one another with our words, and over time, it can take a toll on our marriage.
 That’s why it’s always good to self reflect on the words we use to make sure they are uplifting instead of deflating.

-Men can come across as passive, which causes women to feel the need to take control where they assume their husbands don't have a situation under control.
+Men can sometimes be passive, which causes women to feel the need to take control where they assume their husbands don’t have a situation under control.